Healthy Tuna Salad (with added veggies)

 - Use whatever veggies you have.
 I love to make this with whatever veggies I have.
 I will often make it with finely chopped spinach, cabbage, chopped cucumber, grated raw zucchini or even smashed avocado.

-- Replace some or all of the mayo with plain yogurt.
+- Replace all of the mayo with plain yogurt.

 - Replace some or all of the mayo with mashed avocado.